 You should also check out this video on how you can set up to spray paint your bird bath!

-It takes about 1 week after painting for it to be safe for birds.
-After about a week, the paint should be fully cured and any remaining fumes should dissipate.
+It takes about one week after painting for it to be safe for birds.
+After about a week, the paint should be fully cured, and any remaining fumes should dissipate.
 However, paints that do not contain Volatile Organic Compounds (VOCs) take a shorter time of 2 to 4 days to be safe for birds when it is fully cured.

 13) Is Behr Paint Safe for Birds?

-Behr paint is safe for birds if it contains low VOCs or no VOCs at all.
+Behr paint is safe for birds if it contains low or no VOCs.
 Paints that do not contain Volatile Organic Compounds are safe for painting bird baths.

 14) Can Paint Fumes Kill A Bird?

 Paint fumes are not likely to kill a bird.
-Although Volatile Organic Compounds (VOCs) in some paints may be harmful to birds, modern interior paints like oil-based paint, latex paint, and acrylic paint contain low or no VOCs at all.
+Although Volatile Organic Compounds (VOCs) in some paints may harm birds, modern interior paints like oil-based paint, latex paint, and acrylic paint contain low or no VOCs.
 Paint fumes should be allowed to dissipate away right after a paint job.

 15) Is Polyurethane Safe For Birds?

-Polyurethane is safe for birds as a waterproof sealant on top of paint.
-Polyurethane is non-toxic and eco-friendly in nature that is not harmful to birds, plants, and other animals.
+Polyurethane is safe for birds as a waterproof sealant on top of the paint.
+Polyurethane is non-toxic and eco-friendly that is not harmful to birds, plants, and other animals.
 Polyurethane is safe to be applied as a sealant after a double-coated paint job.

-That’s because it’s non-toxic in nature, can withstand the outdoors, and is water-resistant.
+That’s because it’s non-toxic, can withstand the outdoors, and is water-resistant.
 Great for birds!

 Recommended Polyurethane Sealant: SEAL-ONCE Nano+Poly Concrete & Masonry Penetrating Sealer & Waterproofer (1 Gallon/5L)

-For my recommended product, I found this really good polyurethane sealer from SEAL-ONCE and it ticks off all the requirements on my list.
+For my recommended product, I found this really good polyurethane sealer from SEAL-ONCE, which ticks off all the requirements on my list.

 It’s water-resistant, UV-stable, and maintains the original color of the paint underneath well!